Have you ever said to someone, “Oh yeah, I love that movie. It was awesome.”

 End: …that’s why I feel a special connection to Metallica’s music.

 Do you know what your story is really saying about you?

 Every story says something about its author.

-In social situations, we need to be conscious of that fact, because we’re trying to present the best possible version of ourselves to the person or people we meet.
+In social situations, we need to be conscious of that fact, because we’re trying to present the best possible version of ourselves to the people we meet.

 If I tell a story about getting drunk and puking everywhere last week at a party – what does that say about me?

 It might be funny, but does it convey a piece of my identity that I feel is valuable in this particular conversation with these particular people?

 Maybe I have a better story.
 One that’s still funny but paints an entirely different picture of me.

 Rather than blurting out the first story that comes to mind, I’ll think about what aspect of myself I want to convey and tell the appropriate story.